stazz/UtilPack/Source/UtilPack.NuGet.MSBuild.TestProject/README.md

 # Test project folder for UtilPack.NuGet.MSBuild task factory

-This folder contains two .csproj project files, which aim to demonstrate on how to use the UtilPack.NuGet.MSBuild task factory.
+This folder contains one .csproj project file, which aims to demonstrate on how to use the UtilPack.NuGet.MSBuild task factory.

 ## Quick guide
 First, run ```Restore``` target as its own separate command.